indianazaraza/indianazaraza/README.md

 Welcome

-**I am data scientist** from Berazategui, 🇦🇷 Argentina
+**I am data analyst** from Berazategui, 🇦🇷 Argentina

-The technologies what I use are: 🐍 Python (🐼 Pandas, 🧊 Numpy, 📊 Matplolib), 🐧 Linux, 🐘 PostgreSQL, MariaDB, MongoDB
+The technologies what I use are: Python (Pandas, Numpy, Matplolib), Linux(bash), PostgreSQL, MariaDB, MongoDB, Selenium

 ### Social
 You can find me on the following social media or send me an email